 Learning to dance on pointe is painful and difficult.
 You must prove you are serious about it and dedicated enough to spend the necessary amount of time working towards it.
 BUT, the reward is AMAZING when you finally do dance on pointe!!
 PUT FORTH EVERY EFFORT TO GET YOUR POINTE SHOES- lackadaisical behavior will hold you back.
 Dancers are completely in charge of how quickly they advance to pointe shoes from pre-pointe!!

-Theraband color is BLUE for SDA dancers. $10 per band.
+Theraband color is BLUE for SDA dancers. $10 per band is the replacement cost for lost or broken bands.
 Write name on it with an ink pen towards one end.
 Bands can last up to 10,000 uses, but do get tears and break if not cared for properly or overstretched beyond 300% elongation.
 Cleaning your Theraband: Immerse the band or tube in fresh clean water in a sink or under a running faucet.
 Rub a small amount of mild hand soap over the wet band or tube and then rinse in fresh water.
 Lay flat to dry it, or drape the band or tube over the back of a chair or similar object and allow to thoroughly dry.
 Once dry, rub a small amount of talcum, baby powder, corn starch, or similar powder over the surface of the band or tube to prevent sticking.

 HAVE YOUR SHOES?
 HERE ARE THE VIDEOS OF HOW TO SEW AND TIE YOUR RIBBONS SDA STYLE!